Lombra/elite-api-docs/docs/Travel.md

 }
 ```

-### Route
+### NavRoute

-When plotting a multi-star route, the file "Route.json" is written in the same directory as the journal, with a list of stars along that route
+When plotting a multi-star route, the file "NavRoute.json" is written in the same directory as the journal, with a list of stars along that route

+Parameters:

+- Route
+	- StarSystem: (name)
+	- SystemAddress: (number)
+	- Starpos: [ x, y, z ]
+	- StarClass

 Example: